 Where is the SRC located?

-The SRC is located east of the USU.
+The SRC is located on the east side of the University Student Union (USU).

 What's the size of the SRC?